 The subtle but elegant northern art nouveau can be seen on many streets or Riga, with most buildings created by Konstantīns Pēkšēns, local architect.
 The quarter between Albert, Strēlnieku, Antonijas, and Dzirnavu streets is famous for the most elegant art nouveau structures, where every next building is more impressive.
 The art nouveau museum is located right there, in the former apartment of Konstantīns Pēkšēns.
 It can be recognized from far away by the tall tower above the front of the house.
 The museum features the stunning room interiors, and its spiral staircase is one of the most impressive in all Europe.

-The Cat house is the most distinct building of the Old Riga with the two statues of the angry looking cats on the top of the building's towers.
+The Cat House is the most distinct building of the Old Riga with the two statues of the angry-looking cats on the top of the building's towers.
 There are lots of legends about the origin of these symbols, and historians still debate about the true one.
 And the cats are watching the city from the tower tops.

-The spectacular river embankment is a great place to enjoy the afternoon walk.
+This spectacular river embankment is a great place to enjoy an afternoon walk.
 The Western bank of the river has contemporary buildings, including the elegant wave of the National Library.
 The Eastern bank has the Old town buildings, including the Town Hall square with the House of the Blackheads.
-The significant landmark of the embankment is the statue of St. Christopher, hidden in the glass box, that is a popular lucky charm of the town.
+The significant landmark of the embankment is the statue of St. Christopher, hidden in the glass box, which is a famous lucky charm of the town.

-The freedom monument honours soldiers killed during the Latvian War of Independence (1918–1920).
+The freedom monument honors soldiers killed during the Latvian War of Independence (1918–1920).
 It is considered an important symbol of the freedom, independence, and sovereignty of Latvia.
 The sculptures and bas-reliefs of the monument depict Latvian culture and history.
 The memorial is located on the large pedestrian plaza on Brīvības bulvāris, not far from the old town.
 The Guard of Honor at the memorial changes every hour between 9 a.m. and 6 p.m.